-Based on insight that may be gained from stakeholder and Governing Board review, staff notes that the proposed minimum flows presented in this report for the Lower Peace River and Lower Shell Creek may be modified prior to adoption of associated rule amendments into Rule 40D-8.041, F.A.C.
+Based on insight gained from stakeholder outreach activity and stakeholder input available through November 2020 (included as Appendix H), additional stakeholder input that may be provided in the coming month, and Governing Board review, the recommended minimum flows presented in this report for the Lower Peace River and the proposed minimum flows for Lower Shell Creek may be modified prior to adoption of associated rule amendments into Rule 40D-8.041 of the Florida Administrative Code.

-Because climate change, structural alterations and other changes in the watershed could potentially affect flow characteristics, and because additional information relevant to minimum flows development may become available, the District is committed to periodic reevaluation and, if necessary, revision of minimum flows for Lower Peace River and Lower Shell Creek.
+Because climate change, structural alterations and other changes in the watershed could potentially affect flow characteristics, and because additional information relevant to minimum flows development may become available, the District is committed to periodic reevaluation and, if necessary, revision of minimum flows established for the Lower Peace River and Lower Shell Creek.